vespa-engine/documentation/en/significance.md

 The resolution logic is as follows:
 - When language is explicitly tagged
-  - Select the last model specified in [services.xml](#significance-models-in-servicesxml) that has the tagged language.
+  - Select the last specified model that has the tagged language.
     Fail if none are available.
   - If the language is tagged as “un” (unknown), select the model for “un” first, fall back to “en” (english).
     Fail if none are available.